 benchmarks/pystone.py: % of CPU time = 100.00% out of 3.66s. | CPU % | CPU % | Line | (Python) | (native) | [benchmarks/pystone.py] -------------------------------------------------------------------------------- [... lines omitted ...]
 137 | 0.27% | 0.14% | def Proc1(PtrParIn): 138 | 1.37% | 0.11% | PtrParIn.PtrComp = NextRecord = PtrGlb.copy() 139 | 0.27% | 0.22% | PtrParIn.IntComp = 5 140 | 1.37% | 0.77% | NextRecord.IntComp = PtrParIn.IntComp 141 | 2.47% | 0.93% | NextRecord.PtrComp = PtrParIn.PtrComp 142 | 1.92% | 0.78% | NextRecord.PtrComp = Proc3(NextRecord.PtrComp) 143 | 0.27% | 0.17% | if NextRecord.Discr == Ident1: 144 | 0.82% | 0.30% | NextRecord.IntComp = 6 145 | 2.19% | 0.79% | NextRecord.EnumComp = Proc6(PtrParIn.EnumComp) 146 | 1.10% | 0.39% | NextRecord.PtrComp = PtrGlb.PtrComp 147 | 0.82% | 0.06% | NextRecord.IntComp = Proc7(NextRecord.IntComp, 10) 148 | | | else: 149 | | | PtrParIn = NextRecord.copy() 150 | 0.82% | 0.32% | NextRecord.PtrComp = None 151 | | | return PtrParIn

-And here is an example with memory profiling enabled, running the Julia benchmark.
-The top line is a "spark line" summarizing memory consumption over time (at the top, for the whole program).
+And here is an example with memory profiling enabled.
+The "sparklines" summarize memory consumption over time (at the top, for the whole program).

-Positive memory numbers indicate total memory allocation in megabytes; negative memory numbers indicate memory reclamation.
-Memory usage means how much of the total memory allocation activity a particular line represents.
+Positive net memory numbers indicate total memory allocation in megabytes; negative net memory numbers indicate memory reclamation.

 Logo created by Sophia Berger.